 Server - A computer that remains on and connected to the Internet in order to provide some service, such as hosting a webpage or sending and receiving email, to other computers

 SIM card - A small, removable card that can be inserted into a mobile phone in order to provide service with a particular mobile phone company.
 SIM cards can also store phone numbers and text messages.

-Skype - A freeware Voice over IP (VoIP) tool that allows you to speak with other Skype users for free and to call telephones for a fee.
-The company that maintains Skype claims that conversations with other Skype users are encrypted.
-Because it is a closed-source tool, there is no way to verify this claim, but many people believe it to be true.
+Skype - A closed-source, freeware Voice over IP (VoIP) tool that allows you to speak with other Skype users for free and to call telephones for a fee.
 Skype also supports instant messaging.

 Source code - The underlying code, written by computer programmers, that allows software to be created.
 The source code for a given tool will reveal how it works and whether it may be insecure or malicious.

 Spybot - A freeware anti-malware tool that scans for, removes and helps protect your computer from spyware

 Steganography - Any method of disguising sensitive information so that it appears to be something else, in order to avoid drawing unwanted attention to it